 This logo for a photography business takes minimalism to a new level, and creates a camera icon out of two brackets and the letter “o”.
 This logo proves that you don’t always need a whole bunch of colors or symbols to create a great logo.

 Using blank space in your logo design is also helpful when it comes to brochure design, poster design, t-shirt printing, and plenty of other marketing collateral.
+For example, for t-shirt printing, you can try to incorporate some t shirt design ideas to better include the logo.

 Also, minimalist logos are easier to integrate into smaller formats like business cards, personalized embroidery, labels, and many others.